Developing the Ideal Workplace for New Workforce Generation

 An attractive salary package can help you get one foot in the door when it comes to sparking interest from a millennial candidate, but benefits that are in line with the candidate’s values are what can ultimately seal the deal.

 Consider this: More millennials have a college degree than any other generation of young adults in the past.
-With tuition only on the rise, Harvard’s Institute of Politics reports that the majority of college pursuant millennials have student loan debt, and most individuals (regardless of party affiliation) consider the issue of student debt to be a major problem, while only 4% do not consider it to be a problem.
+With tuition only on the rise, Harvard’s Institute of Politics Harvard Business Report that the majority of college pursuant millennials have student loan debt, and most individuals (regardless of party affiliation) consider the issue of student debt to be a major problem, while only 4% do not consider it to be a problem.

 With that in mind, offering tuition loan repayment assistance for their student debt is one potentially feasible avenue to consider when crafting a benefits package to offer your ideal candidate.
-Health and well-being support like offering a free or subsidized gym membership or handing out health wearables like a fitbit to employees is another valuable benefit to consider.
+Health and well-being support like offering a free or subsidized gym membership or handing out health wearables like a Fitbit to employees is another valuable benefit to consider.

 Millennials value work-life integration and fun spaces versus conventional.
 Designating a fun room in your workplace with a ping-pong table, games and snacks is another valuable perk.
 We encourage you to consider what your applicant pool values in terms of benefits, and to the best of your ability, while keeping your company’s best interest in mind, cater to these values, rather than spending capital on benefits your employees won’t value nearly as much to begin.

-For more ideas on how to attract the right person for the job in a tight talent market or for a better understanding on the advantages of hiring millennials for c-level positions, visit our blog so that Barbachano International can help you stay ahead of the game and effectively transition the new workforce generation into your company.
+For more ideas on how to attract the right person for the job in a tight talent market or for a better understanding of the advantages of hiring millennials for c-level positions, visit our BIP blog so that Barbachano International can help you stay ahead of the game and effectively transition the new workforce generation into your company.

 By Fernando Ortiz-Barbachano